Bank Authorization Letter Samples | How to Write

 • Your name: The account holder’s name must also be included when signing off.
 This will help ensure that the bank manager remembers who the account holder is.
 It also ensures that the account holder adheres to the formal format of the letter.

-• Signatures: The bank authorization letter should be presented to a notary where that signing can be witnessed.
+• Signatures: The authorization letter should be presented to a notary where that signing can be witnessed.
 This will ensure that a certified notary public authenticates the letter.
 It will also help prove that the account holder made a sound decision to authorize access to their account to a third party.

 [Account holder’s Name]